tombomba/tombomba.github.io/_posts/2022-05-18-hatching-2022-big-bird.md

 ---
 layout: post
 title: "Pahanhoutoja (2022)"
-tweet: "A look at a Finnish family horror with a hard psychological edge."
+excerpt: "A look at a Finnish family horror with a hard psychological edge."
 emoji: "💀"
 media:
   image: hatching-2022-poster.jpg